-The 2006 Census indicates that there were 3,110 persons living in non-private dwellings (out of 149,130) which equates to about 2% of the total population.
-This is estimated to include 1,930 persons in nursing homes or other aged care facilities, 1,050 persons in boarding schools, residential colleges, hostels, boarding houses and hospitals and 130 persons in hotels/motels and serviced apartments.
+The 2011 Census indicates that 2.0% of the Hornsby Shire's Census count population were living in a non-private dwelling compared to 2.4% in Greater Sydney.
+This is estimated to include persons in nursing homes or other aged care facilities, persons in boarding schools, residential colleges, hostels, boarding houses and hospitals and persons in hotels/motels and serviced apartments.

-The LGA is ranked 141 out of 153 LGAs in NSW with regard to the Socio Economic Index of Disadvantage/ Advantage (SEIFA) where 1 is the most disadvantaged LGA and 153 the least disadvantaged LGA (ABS, 2006b).
+The LGA is ranked 143 out of 153 LGAs in NSW with regard to the Socio Economic Index of Disadvantage/ Advantage (SEIFA) where 1 is the most disadvantaged LGA and 153 the least disadvantaged LGA (ABS, 2011b).

-Approximately 37% of the resident population was born elsewhere than Australia and speaking a language other than English at home which is greater than the Sydney Statistical Division (SSD) average of about 32%.
+In 2011, 35.5% of the Hornsby Shire's population was born overseas, and 26.3% of the population were from a non-English speaking country.
 With over 30 different countries of origin, this indicates that Hornsby has a highly culturally diverse population.

-Well represented communities include the Chinese (4% of the resident population), Hong Kong (3%) and Indian (2%).
-Indigenous Australians comprise about 0.3% of the total population.
+Well represented communities include the United Kingdom (5.1% of the resident population), Chinese (4.7%), Indian (3.1%) and Korean (2.3%).
+Indigenous Australians comprise about 0.4% of the total population.